tannerbland/be434-Spring2025/assignments/00_getting_started/setup1_slack.md

 [Here](https://slack.com/blog/collaboration/etiquette-tips-in-slack) are some quick etiquette tips for using Slack and making your communication with our class effective!

+Important note, joining the class slack channel is part of the 00_getting_started homework grade item.

 ## Author

 Bonnie Hurwitz <bhurwitz@arizona.edu>